alpha-aviator/simplepairstrading/README.md

-# Quant Functions and Trading Backtest
+# Quant Trading Strategy Backtests

 1. To contain classes for storing securities data
 2. To contain methods to clean data